chen11810/graduate-app/README.md

 ## ✦ 介绍

-`graduate-app` is an open-source, self-hosted workflow and time-management toolkit specifically designed for graduate students and researchers.
+`graduate Academic Workflow & Well-being Management Tool` is an open-source, self-hosted workflow and time-management toolkit specifically designed for graduate students and researchers.
 It bridges the gap between intense academic pressure and personal well-being by providing a single, private dashboard to track both research progress and daily health metrics.

 ### 🌟 Key Features